A Life Well Lived

 She leaves to cherish her memories daughter, Erma Benson Trotty, granddaughter, Dedra Valencia Benson, great-grandson Brandon, Jerrod Benson, and sister-in-law, Idelle Joubert all of Houston Texas.
 She was loved and will be missed by a host of family and friends.
 She truly had a life well lived.

-To send flowers to the family or plant a tree in memory of Mrs. Ida Mae Boyd, please visit our floral store.
+To send flowers to Mrs. Ida Mae Boyd's family, please visit our floral store.